Sandreke/sunflower-online/README.md

 ## 🎮 How to Use

 1. Set your preferred speed with the slider
-2. Click "DIBUJAR" to start the animation
+2. Click "ABRIR DIBUJO" to start the animation
 3. Watch the sunflower bloom in real-time
-4. Enjoy the "smile :)" message when complete! 😊
+4. Enjoy the message when complete! 😊

 ## 🛠️ Tech Stack